 Parallel Chord Scissor Truss

 This truss is a close cousin to the multi-web truss.
 Its form mandates many webs to achieve strong stability.
 The most common reason for the use of this truss is for the unique style it has and the message it gives.
-The style it portrays is along the lines of a Hardworking Lodge style; it gives a powerful message of “This is a place where things get done.”
+The style it portrays is along the lines of a Hardworking Lodge style.
+It gives a powerful message of “This is a place where things get done.”

 Like the Parallel Chord Scissor Truss, the Lane truss is yet another relative to the Multi-Web Truss.
-This truss also radiates a message of “industrious” and “rugged.”
-The lane truss is usually used to build a “hipped” roof, meaning that the roof slopes down on all four sides.
+This truss also radiates a message of industrious and rugged.
+The Lane Truss is usually used to build a hipped roof, meaning that the roof slopes down on all four sides.
 A hipped roof also has a continuous gutter around the whole building.

 I would choose the Lane Truss primarily for cases which structurally require this unique form, the only exception being a situation where a normal vaulted ceiling would seem too high or make the living space feel tall and narrow.

-Glue-Lam Modern Truss
+Glulam Modern Truss

 As the name implies, the choice of materials and the sleek lines of the uninterrupted curve, evoke pictures of exotic blue glass, contemporary furnishings, and a unique use of unusual building material.

-Typically this style has smaller sized members with more space between the trusses themselves, often coordinating with modern visual surprises such as using old corrugated metal in place of wallpaper as wall covering, hanging art from the ceiling.
-This type of truss will definitely achieve a contemporary look while still retaining the feeling of home.
+Typically, this style has smaller sized members with more space between the trusses themselves, often coordinating with modern visual surprises such as using old corrugated metal in place of wallpaper as wall covering, hanging art from the ceiling.
+This type of truss will achieve a contemporary look while still retaining the feeling of home.

-The reason this style fits so well with nature settings is mainly because of the almost universal shape we know as barns.
+The reason this style fits so well with nature settings is mainly because of the almost universal shape for barns.
 Some Victorian homes I once saw are an example of where this truss style was incorporated well.
 These homes incorporated a special roof style, known as a Mansard roof, which is basically a barn roof on all four sides.

 When designing the truss itself, I would recommend a straight forward design.
 Arches should be left out and needless timbers avoided.
 The same minimalist strategy applies to the timber sizing also.

 Compression Ring Truss

 There are many ways to get creative with this truss, though.
-If you desired an Italian feel you could curve the whole roof up to make it like more of a dome.
-A curve in the opposite direction may lead lend an Asian feel to the structure.
+If you are looking for an Italian feel, you could curve the whole roof up to make it like more of a dome.
+A curve in the opposite direction may lend an Asian feel to the structure.

-The Compression Ring Truss is really flexible to any timber style, although with a structure of larger scale it would lose some style flexibility.
+The Compression Ring Truss is flexible to any timber style, although with a structure of larger scale it would lose some style flexibility.
 A bigger building would require larger timbers, which would lock the style to Heavy Rustic.

 1. First, to make you aware of different truss styles and to help you develop an idea of how you might blend or personalize your style to your liking.

-If time is of the essence for you, call my office 360 – 687-1868 immediately.
+If time is of the essence for you, call my office (360) 687-1868 immediately.
 That way we can ensure that your project will get a time slot set and guaranteed project devotion since our schedule is sometimes filled many months in advance.

 If your project profile is accepted, you could also gain a preferred client status, which would put you on the fast track.

-‘Till next time,
+Till next time,